Hemanth-Yarlagadda/Hemanth-Yarlagadda/README.md

 - 🔭 I’m currently working on a [Python][site]!
 - 🌱 Love to explore and experiment new things!!😄
 - 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love Dota 2 and chess
+- ⚡ Fun fact: I love Dota 2[Dota2] and Chess

 ### Connect with me: